weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 - Imported the `jeopardy_tiny.json` data.

 :::note GraphQL
 Weaviate's queries are built using GraphQL.
 If this is new to you, don't worry.
 We will take it step-by-step and build up from the basics.
-Also, in many cases the GraphQL syntax is abstracted by the client.
+Also, in many cases, the GraphQL syntax is abstracted by the client.
 :::

-## Vector search

 You can query Weaviate using one or a combination of a semantic (i.e. vector) search and a lexical (i.e. scalar) search.
 As you've seen, a vector search allows for similarity-based searches, while scalar searches allow filtering by exact matches.

-### Object retrieval with `Get`
+## Object retrieval with `Get`

 First, we will start by making queries to Weaviate to retrieve **Question** objects that we imported earlier.